aeternity/protocol/node/api/channels_api_usage.md

 `fsm_id` is communicated.

-The full state, including state trees, is cached in encrypted form internally by the aeternity node, and upon reestablish, it is verified that the encoded state provided by the client corresponds to the latest full state retrieved from the cache.
+The full state, including state trees, is cached in encrypted form internally by the æternity node, and upon reestablish, it is verified that the encoded state provided by the client corresponds to the latest full state retrieved from the cache.